rgrannell1/rl/README.md

 # rl

-rl (readline) is an interactive line-editor.
-It allows users to run commands like grep interactively.
+rl (readline) allows users to run commands like grep interactively.

 For example, `rl` can interactively search files for a keyword in your notes folder, then open your final matches in VSCode.